cmu-phil/tetrad/README.md

 We have a tool, [Causal Command](https://github.com/bd2kccd/causal-cmd), that lets you run Tetrad algorithms at the command line.

-## Python Integration
+## Python and R Integration

 For Python integration, please see our (still new) [py-tetrad Python project](https://github.com/cmu-phil/py-tetrad), which shows how to integrate arbitrary Java code in the Tetrad project into a Python workflow using the [JPype Python project](https://jpype.readthedocs.io/en/latest/).

-Also, please see the [causal-learn Python package](https://causal-learn.readthedocs.io/en/latest/), translating some Tetrad algorithms into Python and adding some algorithms not in Tetrad, now part of the [py-why space](https://github.com/py-why).
+Also, please see the [causal-learn Python package](https://causal-learn.readthedocs.io/en/latest/), translating some Tetrad algorithms into Python and adding some algorithms not in Tetrad, now part of the [py-why space](https://github.com/py-why)

+We added [a method to use Tetrad algorithms in R via Py-Tetrad](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/R/REAMDE.md).
+This is work in progress.

 ## Documentation